 Canaan was a Semitic-speaking region in the Eastern Mediterranean during the late 2nd millennium BC.
-The name Canaan appears throughout the Bible, where it corresponds to the areas of the Southern Levant that provide the main setting of the narrative of the Bible.
-This area covers the peoples of Phoenicia, Philistia, Israel, Moab and other nations.
+The name Canaan appears throughout the Bible, where it corresponds to the areas of the Southern Levant that provide the primary setting of the narrative of the Bible.
+This area covers the peoples of Phoenicia, Philistia, Israel, Moab, and other nations.
 It is by far the most often used ethnic term in the Bible.

-Canaan had significant geopolitical importance in the Late Bronze Age Egyptian Amarna period (14th century BC) as the area where the spheres of interest of the Egyptian, Hittite, Mitanni and Assyrian Empires converged.
+Canaan had significant geopolitical importance in the Late Bronze Age Egyptian Amarna period (14th century BC) as the area where the spheres of interest of the Egyptian, Hittite, Mitanni, and Assyrian Empires converged.

 During the 2nd millennium BC, Ancient Egyptian texts use the term Canaan to refer to an Egyptian-ruled colony, whose boundaries generally corroborate the definition of Canaan found in the Hebrew Bible.
 There are at least 16 references in Egyptian sources, from the Eighteenth Dynasty of Egypt onwards to Canaan.
 Padiiset’s Statue is the last known Egyptian reference to Canaan, more than 300 years after the preceding known inscription.

 - The Ancient Egyptians invented the 365-days a year calendar, to predict the yearly floodings of the Nile river.